Sunday, September 30, 2018

 "Notice the sacrificial language being used.
 The term "table of the Lord" is a technical term which in the Old Testament always refers to a table of sacrifice.
 Why would Paul use such blatantly sacrificial terminology if he is trying to deny any association between the Eucharist and sacrifice?"

-The context of this passage is about appropriate conduct and application of discernment in worship services, not having a correct view on the eucharist.
-The purpose and meaning, not the substance, of the communion elements are being discussed in 1 Corinthians 10-11.
-The communion that the pagans had with idols was also very real, yet there is no evidence suggesting that their offerings were transubstantiated.
+The context of this passage is about appropriate conduct and the use of discernment in worship services, not having a correct view of the eucharist.
+The purpose and meaning, not the substance, of the communion elements are addressed in 1 Corinthians 10-11.
+Moreover, the communion that the pagans had with idols was very real, yet no evidence exists suggesting that their offerings were transubstantiated.
 Even granting that this text makes mention of the eucharist, that fact in and of itself does not prove the communion elements become the literal body and blood of Christ at the words of consecration by a priest.

 Sunday, September 16, 2018